-Please note: Any requests for make-ups due to technical issues MUST be accompanied by the UF Computing help desk (http://helpdesk.ufl.edu/) correspondence.
-You MUST e-mail me within 24 hours of the technical difficulty if you wish to request a make-up.
+Technical issues: Any requests for make-ups due to technical issues MUST be accompanied by the UF Computing help desk (http://helpdesk.ufl.edu/) correspondence.
+You MUST e-mail the instructor within 24 hours of the technical difficulty if you wish to request a make-up.